Forget the Guesswork

 10. Keep a record or journal of what works and what doesn't.
 Use this information when planning for next season.

 11. The plant tag is a good source of information.
 Sunlight and water requirements, mature size and shape, planting instructions, bloom time, pruning needs and more are all right at your fingertips.

 12. Gardening can be strenuous; sore muscles and blisters are often the result of a gardening session.
 Doing a few basic stretching exercises and investing in a good pair of gloves are worth the time and effort.

-13. Perhaps most importantly, although gardening can be hard work, don't forget to have fun.
+13. Perhaps most importantly, don't forget to have fun.